Lionel Messi: 2021–2023: 7th Ballon d'Or and consecutive Ligue 1 titles

-On 10 August 2021, Messi joined Ligue 1 club Paris Saint-Germain (PSG), reuniting him with Neymar, for the 2021–22 season on a two-year deal until June 2023 with an option for an extra year.
-Messi chose 30 as his squad number, the same he wore as a teenager when he made his senior debut for Barcelona.
-He would make his debut with the club against Reims, made his first start and Champions League debut for the club against Club Brugge, and made his home debut in a match against Lyon He scored his first goal for the club in a Champions League group stage win over former manager Pep Guardiola's Manchester City.
-Having scored 40 goals at club and international level for the calendar year in addition to captaining Argentina to the 2021 Copa América, Messi received a record seventh Ballon d'Or.
-He finished his debut season with PSG with 11 goals and 14 assists across all competitions, helping the club win their 10th Ligue 1 title.
+On 10 August 2021, two days after his farewell remarks to Barcelona, Messi joined the Ligue 1 club Paris Saint-Germain (PSG) on a two-year contract with an option for an extra year.
+He chose 30 as his squad number, which is the number he wore when he made his senior debut for Barcelona.
+He scored his first goal for the club in a Champions League group stage win over former manager Pep Guardiola's Manchester City.
+Messi won his first Ligue 1 title, which was a recording-tying 10th league title for PSG.
+Overall, he had an underwhelming season, scoring 6 goals in the league.

-Beginning the 2022–23 season, Messi would win his second trophy with PSG in the Trophée des Champions.
-A goal against Nice resulted in him surpassing Cristiano Ronaldo as the all-time highest goalscorer in European club football with 702 goals; during the match, he also achieved 1,000 career direct goal contributions at club level.
-By the end of the season, he had 21 goals across all competitors and the highest number of assists in the league with 16, which helped PSG clinch their 11th Ligue 1 title and his second in a row.
-Following the last game of the season, manager Christophe Galtier confirmed that it would be Messi's last for PSG, with the club confirming his departure two days later.
+Near the start of the 2022–23 season, Messi won his second trophy with PSG in the Trophée des Champions.
+A goal against Nice saw him surpass Cristiano Ronaldo as the all-time highest goalscorer in European club football with 702 goals; during the match, he also achieved 1,000 career goal contributions (goals scored and assists served) at the club level.
+By the end of the Ligue 1 season, he had scored 16 goals and had the highest number of assists with 16, which helped PSG clinch their 11th Ligue 1 title and Messi's second in a row.
+(Note: Attributed to multiple references:) Messi was awarded the Ligue 1 Best Foreign Player of the Season and was recognised as the season's best player in Europe, according to Opta data.
+At the end of the season, he departed PSG.